kumahq/kuma-website/app/docs/dev/policies/general-notes-about-kuma-policies.md

 ---

 {% tip %}
 This only applies to source/destination policies.
-Unfamiliar what these are?
-Checkout [introduction to policies](../introduction).
+If you are unfamiliar with these, checkout [introduction to policies](../introduction).
 {% endtip %}

 Policies applied to data plane proxies all follow the same basic structure: